exercism/v3/languages/go/exercises/concept/booleans/.docs/instructions.md

 ## 2. Check if the group can be spied upon

 Define the `CanSpy()` function that takes three boolean values, indicating if the knight, archer and the prisoner, respectively, are awake.
-The method returns `true` if the group can be spied upon, based on the state of the three characters.
+The function returns `true` if the group can be spied upon, based on the state of the three characters.
 Otherwise, returns `false`:

 ```go
 const knightIsAwake = false;